epicentre-msf/covid-linelist/README.md

 which we cannot correct any further (without input from the field).
-The value `25,` is manually corrected to `25` (after e.g. checking the corresponding value of variable `MSF_job` to ensure that the patient is not a child, in which case perhaps the age should have been `2.5`).
+The value `25,` is manually corrected to `25` (after e.g. checking the corresponding value of variable `MSF_job` to ensure that the patient is not a child, in which case perhaps the age should have been `2.5`), as reflected in the dictionary dict_numeric_correct.xlsx:

-Based on the example above, the dictionary dict_numeric_correct.xlsx would contain the following entry:
 ```
           variable   value  replacement
 1 patinfo_ageonset     25,           25